 - Socket changes may take place which will necessitate adjustments in the size and shape of the prosthesis.
 The adjustments can often be accomplished on the same model, especially for young children when a change due to growth must be made.

 What can I expect from my prosthesis?

 - When you first lose an eye, the problems of adjustment are great.
-However, you should keep in mind that your remaining eye will develop it's own depth-perception and that you will be able to do practically everything with one that that you did with two.
-Being fitted with a prosthesis is the best way of getting back to your normal way ov living after losing an eye.
+However, you should keep in mind that your remaining eye will develop it's own depth-perception and that you will be able to do practically everything with one, that you did with two.
+Being fitted with a prosthesis is the best way of getting back to your normal way of living after losing an eye.
 Naturally, your doctor and your ocularist want your appearance to be as natural as possible and every effort will be made to accomplish this.
 Don’t become upset if slight imperfections in color or lid contour exists.
 Remember, you and your Ocularist are looking for these imperfections and ways to correct them.

 How will I compensate and have better vision?

 - To compensate for a smaller field of vision, learn to turn your head more frequently.
 This will allow you to see as much (if not more) as you did before.